As a staff of lifelong learners, we are committed to serving our school community in four main areas:

 Staff members monitor our school dress policy.
 Parents are contacted when students violate our dress policy.
 Inappropriately dressed students will be asked to phone their parents for a change of clothes.

-Playground supervision at Oak Creek begins at 8:00 a.m.
-Students in grades 1 through 6 should not arrive on campus before that time.
+Playground supervision at Oak Creek begins ten minutes prior to the start of the school day.
+Students should not arrive on campus before that time.
 At the end of the school day, students are expected to leave the school grounds immediately unless they are attending the on-site day care program.
-This includes the Kindergarten playground area as well as the primary playground area.
-Our child care program (CDC) has exclusive use of the playground after school.
+This includes our playground area.
+Our child care program (Catalyst Kids) has exclusive use of the playground after school.
 The only exception is an organization that has completed and has an approved Use of Facility Permit.
 Please leave campus with your students in a timely manner at the end of the school day.
 Parents who wish to congregate or allow their children to play together after school are asked to relocate to the adjacent City playground.
 Please also refrain from instructing your child to wait or remain unsupervised at the city park after school.
+This is a city park not monitored by IUSD staff!

-Parents who are in need of before or after-school care are encouraged to contact the Child Development Center at (949) 551-3275 to make arrangements.
+Parents who are in need of before or after-school care are encouraged to contact Catalyst Kids at (949) 551-3275 to make arrangements.
 A special rate is available for parents with children in primary and upper grades to accommodate our staggered release time.
 The center is located on our campus and is open from 7:00 a.m. to 6:00 p.m.